The single most important factor in managing diabetes is what you put on your plate.

 What about fatty foods or foods high in salt?

 Salt is entirely natural and like fat, has been vilified in the media.
 The refined and processed foods which are common in our supermarkets like bread and cereal contain vast amounts of salt to make them more palatable - so we are ingesting a lot more than we need.
 However, if you remove these processed foods then you remove the salt as well, so you can add it to your home cooking without the need to worry.

-Look to get between 4 and 6 grams of salt per day.
+As we discuss later, this is not something you want.
 Remember, we want control over our blood sugars, and therefore, our overall health.

 The Risk vs the benefit